yuanqing/create-figma-plugin/docs/recipes/image-assets.md

 Note that `image` is a [Base64-encoded data URL](https://esbuild.github.io/content-types/#data-url) string of the imported `image.png` file, so it is set as the `src` attribute of the `img` HTML element.

-If you’re writing your plugin in TypeScript, you’ll also need to add a `.d.ts` typings file to your plugin’s `src` directory containing the following:
+If you’re writing your plugin/widget in TypeScript, you’ll also need to add a `.d.ts` typings file to your project’s `src` directory containing the following:

 ```ts
 // src/image-assets.d.ts